-' 21111g 1110t1 40 t10t1 111100 Ask for written instructions and outlines whenever possible.
-Keep these written materials in front of you and follow along when listening to spoken instruction.
-Read about upcoming topics for class discussion before the class.
-Reading ahead of time makes listening easier because you have some understanding of the topic.
-Take notes and re-read them soon after class.
+- Ask for written instructions and outlines whenever possible.
+Keep these written materials in front of you and follow along when listening to spoken instruction. - Read about upcoming topics for class discussion before the class.
+Reading ahead of time makes listening easier because you have some understanding of the topic. - Take notes and re-read them soon after class.
 You can often write them on the handouts provided by the teacher.

-W orking on Assignments or Independent Tasks Read important points and your own writing aloud to yourself.
-This helps combine visual information with auditory information.
-For videos, turn on closed captioning or try to find transcripts of the audio.
-Pr reparing for Tests or Presentations Use memory devices such as rhymes or repeating things aloud to vourself.
+- Read important points and your own writing aloud to yourself.
+This helps combine visual information with auditory information. - For videos, turn on closed captioning or try to find transcripts of the audio.

+Use memory devices such as rhymes or repeating things aloud to yourself.

-■ Write out cue cards or speaking notes even when you will not use them.
-Writing the words combines visual and write out car cards of speaking notes, even writer you will not use the in.
-Wilding the Words combines visual and tactile information with the auditory information.
+🗖 Write out cue cards or speaking notes, even when you will not use them.
+Writing the words combines visual and tactile information with the auditory information.

 Have someone else quiz you on test or presentation topics and answer the questions verbally.

+Low Kinesthetic

+High Kinesthetic

+Kinesthetic Learning

-High Low Kinesthetic High Kinesthetic Kinesthetic Learning Kinesthetic learning involves movement and physical activity.
-You have a very high preference for kinesthetic learning - learning through ability to learn new sports, trades and other physically involved activities is learn subjects such as math and science through activity-based learning rean take advantage of this ability and develop it further through practice. s well above average.
-You may also prefer to rather than through traditional methods.
-You Recommendations During activity-based learning, use the following recommendations.
-These e will help you use other modes of learning at
+Kinesthetic learning involves movement and physical activity.

+You have a moderate preference for kinesthetic learning.
+This means you are OK with learning through movement and physical activity.
+Your ability to learn new sports, trades and other physically involved activities is about the same as most of your peers.
+You can develop this ability further through practice.
+Use the recommendations below.

 During activity-based learning, use the following recommendations.
 These will help you use other modes of learning at the same time, assisting your overall ability to learn.

-During Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself.
-Ask others who are skilled in the activity for advice.
-Even if you are already skilled in your own way, listen to them describe what helps them to be successful.
-When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller steps.
-Practice the first part until you feel feedback to each other to improve your performance.
+- When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself. - Ask others who are skilled in the activity for advice.
+Even if you are already skilled in your own way, listen to them describe what helps them to be successful. - ☐ When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.

-- - - If you have difficulty wit n a physical skill, ti ry dividing the skill i nto smaller steps. .
-Practice the first p art until you feel comfortab le.
-Add more steps, one at a tim ne, to build the skill (gradually.
-Work with another pers on who has a high n kinesthetic prefere ence.
-Discuss the a activity and provide visual and verba
+- If you have difficulty with a physical skill, try dividing the skill into smaller steps.
+Practice the first part until you feel comfortable.
+Add more steps, one at a time, to build the skill gradually. - Work with another person who has a high kinesthetic preference.
+Discuss the activity and provide visual and verbal feedback to each other to improve your performance.

-For presentations, practice with someone you trust.
-Have them give you feedback on posture, voice and eye contact.
-Use a mirror or take video of yourself practicing the activity.
+- For presentations, practice with someone you trust.
+Have them give you feedback on posture, voice and eye contact. - Use a mirror or take video of yourself practicing the activity.
 There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.